 Listings Up to Date or Out of Date?

-My Long Beach real estate website updates the listing data feed every 10 to 15 minutes…and I’m baffled at times why they go back to Zillow.
+My Long Beach real estate website updates the listing data feed every 10 to 15 minutes…and I’m baffled at times why anyone would go to Zillow.

-In my opinion, our property search is easier to use than Zillow online.
+In my opinion, our property search is easier to use than Zillow.
 I make sure that the listings are updated so that my clients have the best property details.

 Should You Trust Zestimates from Zillow as Correct Market Value?

 No. The Zillow estimate is just a guess at best.
 No appraiser I know from a bank would ever use Zillow to appraise a home.
 I’ve been in real estate for 29 years and I don’t use them for house values.